lucasctsb/datascience/README.md

-# datascience
-Data science case studies
+# Data science case studies and code examples.

 I'll be uploading all the code I use for my data science workflow.